-Students will write a term paper between five and eight pages in length.
+Students will write a paper between three and five pages in length.
 It will be double-spaced, and employ a ten, eleven or twelve font.
 The paper will concern a particular theme or event within the scope of the course, and will be fully explained during class.
-Students must read an ancient author and then describe, explain and analyze the narrative of the work in relation to the theme selected.
-Complete papers will be presented in writing tutorials when students will engage in critical dialogue concerning the strengths and weaknesses of each paper read.
-Students will submit their papers both in hardcopy and electronically in Word format when presented to the tutorial.
+Students will submit their papers both in hardcopy and electronically in Word format..
 Any paper that plagiarizes in part or in whole will receive a failing grade, and it will be reported to the Executive Dean.
-Papers presented must contain a title page, notes and a bibliography.
-The paper will represent 25% of the total course grade.
+Papers presented must contain a title page, parenthetical notes and a bibliography.
+The paper will represent 20% of the total course grade.
 They, with exams, will be graded on a scale of 100 points.
 No curve grading is employed.
 The due date for the paper is expressed in the class schedule of reading and exams below.
 Late papers will lose five points for every day late, including the day they are due.
 Papers not prepared for the assigned tutorial date or only partially complete essays will lose between one and twenty points, at the discretion of the instructor.
 Please note that the paper must be submitted at the beginning of class on the due day.

 Each week, with the exception of the week of the mid-term, students will take a quiz on a day nominated by the instructor.
-These will cover the chapter assigned in text and the lectures for that week.
+These will cover the reading in McKay assigned and the lectures for that week.
 The two lowest quiz grades will be discarded before an overall average is generated.
-The average of quiz grades will represent 20% of the total course grade.
+The average of quiz grades will represent 25% of the total course grade.
+There are no make-ups for missed quizzes; students who miss a quiz will be assigned a zero.

 Students will take a mid-term and a final exam.
 The mid-term exam will cover the period up to the week in which it is offered.
-The final covers only the last third of the course.
+The final covers the entire course.
 Each week students will be offered one or two study questions towards the impending exam, and before each a set of terms will also be provided.
 By the week of the exam, eight questions will have been offered.
 Four of these will be discarded and four will appear on the exam paper.
 Students will select one of the four to discuss in an extended essay.
 This essay should contain a solid narrative (timeline) as well as other characteristics which will be outlined in class.
 This represents 70% of the examination grade.
 It is therefore imperative that students study five of the eight questions offered.
 Additionally, the exams will have a list of nine terms that will include major figures, events, and processes discussed in the text and in class.
 Students will select five of these, and offer a date, briefly identify the item, and then briefly explain the significance.
 Students will be given about one week prior to each exam a list of terms for which they will be responsible.
 Comprehensive essays are required for the final, and preparation questions will be provided.
-The mid-term exam represents either 15% or 25% and the final 25% or 30% f the course grade depending upon whether a student elects the participation option or not.
+The mid-term exam represents either 15% or 25% and the final 25% or30% of the course grade depending upon whether or not a student elects the participation option.

 The remaining 15% is a participation grade based upon student attendance, participation in discussions and deportment.
 This will include a weekly discussion of lecture and reading materials.
-Students may elect not to select this option, at their discretion.
+Students may elect not to select this option at their discretion.
 This will be explained in class.